gaoliangs/MLRE/README.md

----

-### 4. Calculating the Maximum Likelihood Value for a Specific Tree
+#### 4. Calculating the Maximum Likelihood Value for a Specific Tree

 If you only want to calculate the maximum likelihood value for a specific tree topology without performing a tree search, you can run the `treevalue.py` script.

 Provide one or more trees in Newick format along with the retrotransposon marker matrix in `.csv` format as input.
 You can also choose whether to use parameter `c` and/or parameter `q`.
 The script will output the branch lengths (plus mutation rates/character deletion rates) and the F value for each input tree.

-This section explains how to calculate the maximum likelihood value for a given tree topology.
    ```
    starting tree: tree(newick)
    input file: newseq1.csv